* Japan growth could signal global recovery, tighter policy

 * Easing Korea tension sees Italy-Germany spread narrow

-* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Updates with graphic, updates prices)
+* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Adds fresh quote, updates prices)

-LONDON, Aug 14 (Reuters) - Euro zone government bond yields rose 2-3 basis points across the board on Monday, bouncing from recent lows following stronger-than-expected Japanese growth.
+LONDON, Aug 14 (Reuters) - Low-risk euro zone government bond yields rose 3 basis points on Monday, bouncing from recent lows on stronger-than-expected Japanese growth and as tensions over a nuclear standoff over North Korea eased slightly.

 Japan's economy expanded at the fastest pace in more than two years in the second quarter as consumer and company spending picked up, highlighting a long-awaited bounce in domestic demand.